willwh/hook.io/ReadMe.md

 **Rebuilt entire project for the third time in two years.**

 - All hooks are now separated into node.js processes
-- Interprocess Communication is facilitated through dnode
+- Interprocess Communication is facilitated through [dnode](http://github.com/SubStack/dnode)
-- Spawning and Daemonizing of processes is handled with Forever
+- Spawning and Daemonizing of processes is handled with [Forever](https://github.com/indexzero/forever)
-- Message publishing has a one-one API with EventEmitter class
 - Message Publishing and Subscribing done through node's native EventEmitter API
-- EventEmitter API is extended with namespaces using EventEmitter2
+- EventEmitter API is extended with namespaces using [EventEmitter2](https://github.com/hij1nx/EventEmitter2)
 - Hooks can now have many upstreams and many downstreams
 - Super simple API for insane functionality